craftcms/docs/docs/3.x/dev/element-queries/global-set-queries.md

 ### `orderBy`

 Determines the order that the global sets should be returned in.
+(If empty, defaults to `name ASC`.)